Linear-Delay Enumeration for Minimal Steiner Problems: Enumerating minimal Steiner trees via branching

 \subsection{Improving the delay and space bound}

 [1]{T_{\texttt{bt}}(#1)}

 In this subsection, we show that we can enumerate all the minimal Steiner trees of $(G, W)$ in $\order{n + m}$ delay and $\order{n^2}$ space with $O(nm)$ preprocessing time.
-The main obstacle for achieving $\order{n + m}$-delay enumeration is that some internal node in the enumeration tree obtained by \Cref{algo:enum:st} may have at most one child.
-Since each node is processed in linear time, the delay of the algorithm can be quadratic in this case.
-Hence, we need to modify \Cref{algo:enum:st:pick:terminal} in the algorithm so that each internal node in the enumeration tree has at least two children.
+The main obstacle for achieving $\order{n + m}$-delay enumeration is that some internal node in the enumeration tree obtained by \Cref{algo:enum:st} may have only one child.

+Although each child is generated in $O(n + m)$ time, it is hard to enumerate solutions in linear delay if the number of internal nodes is much larger than the number of leaves.
+Hence, we need to modify \Cref{algo:enum:st:pick:terminal} in the algorithm so that each internal node in the enumeration tree has at least two children, which implies that the number of internal nodes is at most the number of leaves.

 To improve the running time bound, we first give an algorithm with amortized $\order{n + m}$ time per solution.
 Suppose that every internal node has more than one child node in the enumeration tree defined in the previous section.
-The total running time of the algorithm is upper bounded by $\sum_{X} \order{n + m} \cdot \size{ch(X)}$, where the summation is taken over all nodes $X$ in the enumeration tree and $ch(X)$ is the children of node $X$.
+The total running time of the algorithm is upper bounded by $\sum_{X} \order{n + m} \cdot \size{ch(X)}$, where the summation is taken over all nodes $X$ in the enumeration tree and $ch(X)$ is the set of children of node $X$.
 Since the number of internal nodes is at most the number of leaf nodes and the algorithm outputs exactly one solution at each leaf node, the running time of the algorithm is amortized $\order{n + m}$ time.
 Moreover, as we will discuss at the end of this subsection, we can prove that (a modified version of) this algorithm runs in $\order{n + m}$ delay by means of the output queue method due to Uno~\cite{Uno::2003}.

-We first efficiently ``improve'' the enumeration tree discussed in the previous subsection.
+We first ``improve'' the enumeration tree discussed in the previous subsection.
 The following lemma is a key to this improvement.